cfognom/VSIntelliSenseTweaks/README.md

 # VSIntelliSenseTweaks
 Features:
   - Enhanced filtering algorithm improves matching between your typed text and available items.
+    - Items are scored based on how well they matched the typed text.
+    - Not as strict as default algorithm, as long as all typed characters appears somewhere in correct order in the word it will match.
     - Experience less 'no suggestions'.
-    - Not as strict as default algorithm, as long as all typed characters appears somewhere in correct order in the word it will match.

     Default filtering | VSIntelliSenseTweaks filtering
     -|-